Harold Castro Player Props: Rockies vs. Giants

 Giants Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants have the 11th-ranked team ERA across all league pitching staffs (4.00).
+- The Giants' 4.01 team ERA ranks 12th among all MLB pitching staffs.

-- Giants pitchers combine to allow 90 home runs (one per game), the sixth-fewest in the league.
+- Giants pitchers combine to give up the eighth-fewest home runs in baseball (92 total, one per game).

-- Stripling (0-2 with a 6.51 ERA and 31 strikeouts in 37 1/3 innings pitched) gets the start for the Giants, his seventh of the season.
+- Walker gets the start for the Giants, his fifth of the season.
+He is 2-0 with a 2.57 ERA and 23 strikeouts in 21 2/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the New York Mets, when he tossed two scoreless innings without allowing a hit.
+- His most recent appearance came out of the bullpen on Sunday when the right-hander tossed one inning against the New York Mets, surrendering two earned runs while allowing three hits.

-- In 11 games this season, the 33-year-old has amassed an ERA of 6.51, with 7.5 strikeouts per nine innings.
-Opponents are hitting .294 against him.
+- The 27-year-old has amassed an ERA of 2.57, with 9.9 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.